dotnet/dotnet-docker/documentation/scenarios/nuget-credentials.md

 ENTRYPOINT ["dotnet", "dotnetapp.dll"]
 ```

+> [!NOTE]
-_Note that a script is called to install the Credential Provider.
-When `dotnet restore` is run, the Credential Provider is invoked to resolve the credentials and it retrieves them from the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable._
+> A script is called to install the Credential Provider.
+When `dotnet restore` is run, the Credential Provider is invoked to resolve the credentials and it retrieves them from the `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS` environment variable.

 Before running `docker build`, first populate the `FEED_ACCESSTOKEN` environment variable with a [personal access token](https://docs.microsoft.com/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate).
 Then, this Dockerfile would be built using this command: